 - They enable work also with big arrays (‘Fragmented’ version of commands) when the arrays are read or written in fragments.

-What I personally find surprising and odd – why the biggest implementer of the Ethernet/IP protocol uses proprietary services for reading and writing?
+What I personally find surprising and odd – why does the biggest implementer of the Ethernet/IP protocol use proprietary services for reading and writing?
 Moreover, what is the deal with other producers?
 Will we have to implement for each of them their proprietary services?

 We need to look for the answer to the first question in history (and discussion forums).
 Even though addressing with the use of text names is user-friendly, it has smaller performance and requires transmission of more bytes while addressing.
 That is why it was used less in the past and there existed also other undocumented services which Rockwell used for communication between their devices, or else between devices and their OPC server RS Linx.
 What is the advantage of the proprietary and undocumented service?
 On one hand, it enables the development of their own OPC server which will obviously be faster and more efficient than something the competition can offer.
 On the other hand, it enables adjustments and optimizations of these unpublished services without the need to report these changes in advance (moreover, this way, the compatibility with the competing solutions will be broken).